ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_effects/smoking/index.rst

 The smoking risk factor affects *several* outcomes in GBD, including tuberculosis, lower respiratory tract infections, oesophageal cancer, stomach cancer, bladder cancer, liver cancer, laryngeal cancer, lung cancer, breast cancer, cervical cancer, colorectal cancer, lip and oral cancer, nasopharyngeal cancer, other pharyngeal cancer, pancreatic cancer, kidney cancer, leukaemia, ischaemic heart disease, ischaemic stroke, haemorrhagic stroke, subarachnoid haemorrhage, atrial fibrillation and flutter, aortic aneurysm, peripheral arterial disease, chronic obstructive pulmonary disease, other chronic respiratory diseases, asthma, peptic ulcer disease, gallbladder and biliary tract diseases, Alzheimer disease and other dementias, Parkinson disease (protective), multiple sclerosis, type‐II diabetes, rheumatoid arthritis, low back pain, cataracts, macular degeneration, and fracture.

 Notably, the relative risks for the smoking risk factor in GBD are defined separately for current smokers (intensity of smoking) and former smokers (time since quitting).
+The TMREL for the smoking risk factor is never smokers.

 The relative risks for the smoking risk factor cannot be pulled using standard tools.
 Rather, filepaths to the relative risk data (both for current and former smokers) are available in :download:`this excel document <rr_reference.csv>`.

+  The relative risk data for the smoking risk factor are defined as a continous risk curve.
+This curve is modeled according to "mesh points" that are documented in the above excel file and the risk curve is assumed to connect linearly between each mesh point.

 .. todo::